Clever Kitchen Storage Ideas

-- Clear the counter-top – Your counter-tops are the most likely place for clutter to take hold.
-Clear the way with charming shelving, such as an over-the-sink shelf, that looks as lovely as it is practical.
+- Clear the counter-top – Your countertops are the most likely place for clutter to take hold.
+Clear the way with charming shelving, such as an over-the-sink shelf that looks as lovely as it is practical.

-- Bring on the baskets –The kitchen is filled with small little tools, such as cookie cutters, melon ballers, cake decorating supplies, mixing blades and more.
+- Bring on the baskets –The kitchen is filled with small little tools, such as cookie cutters, melon ballers, cake decorating supplies, mixing blades, and more.
 Easily organize and wrangle them with the help of baskets, then slide them onto shelves or atop cabinets.

 - Think skinny –Do you have a skinny bit of space in your kitchen, often right beside the refrigerator or cabinets?
-Turn it into pantry space with a portable kitchen pantry.
+Turn it into a pantry space with a portable kitchen pantry.
 Just roll it into the tight space and roll it out to get your supplies when you need them.
 This is a great place to store canned goods or an extensive spice collection.

 - Divide your drawers –If your kitchen drawers look like a jumble of spatulas and whisks when you open them, then utilize drawer dividers to make better sense of it all.
 Once everything has its own place, it will be a snap to locate exactly what you need when cooking.

 - Kitchen wall storage – It doesn’t take long for the daily mail to turn into unmanageable piles on your counters.
 Take a proactive approach with the help of a wall organizer that allows you to keep all those pieces of mail in an organized fashion.
-Open shelving gives you the opportunity to take some things out of your cabinets and put them on display.
-You’ll have a place to put all those miscellaneous items and hang jackets, aprons or kitchen utensils with handles.
+Open shelving allows you to take some things out of your cabinets and put them on display.
+You’ll have a place to put all those miscellaneous items and hang jackets, aprons, or kitchen utensils with handles.
 From linens to glassware to serving platters, you might be surprised how nice it all looks when it is out in the open.
 Plus, you’ve opened up more space inside your cabinets too.

 - Go mobile – Even the wastebasket can look stylish, rather than sitting out for everyone to see (and smell!).
 Use a rolling trash bin in a pretty color to hide it and add a decorative element to your kitchen.